jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 and hence the return value of $\sqrt{}$ when the input is negative is set to a garbage value, typically zero, and users are asked to argue about $\sqrt{}$ always with a precondition "its input value is non-negative".

-It should be noted that this doesn't mean Lean expresses all total recursive functions.

 # How canonical is Lean?